-Subsequent to year end, the World Health Organization declared Coronavirus (COVID-19) a pandemic.
-The continued spread of COVID-19, or any similar outbreaks in the future, may adversely impact the local, regional, national and global economies.
+In March 2020, the World Health Organization declared COVID-19 a pandemic.
+The continued spread of COVID-19, or any similar outbreaks in the future, may adversely impact the local, regional, national, and global economies.
 The extent to which COVID-19 impacts the Hospital's operating results is dependent on the breadth and duration of the pandemic and could be affected by other factors management is not currently able to predict.
-Potential impacts include, but are not limited to, additional costs for responding to COVID-19, shortages of health care personnel, shortages of clinical supplies, increased demand for services, delays, loss of, or reduction to, revenue and investment portfolio declines.
-Management believes that the health care industry and the Hospital's operating margins will continue to be under pressure as a result of COVID-19, the changes in payor mix and growth in operating expenses, that exceed any increases in contractually arranged and legally established payments received for services provided.
-Another factor that poses a challenge to management is the increasing competitive market for the delivery of health care services.
-This competitive market challenge will potentially be offset by the expected growth in our service area.
+Potential impacts include, but are not limited to, additional costs for responding to COVID-19, shortages of healthcare personnel, shortages of clinical supplies, increased demand for services, delays, or loss of or reduction to revenue, and investment portfolio declines.

+Management believes that the healthcare industry and the Hospital's operating margins will continue to be under pressure as a result of COVID-19, the changes in payor mix and growth in operating expenses, that exceed any increases in contractually arranged and legally established payments received for services provided.
+Another factor that poses a challenge to management is the increasing competitive market for the delivery of healthcare services.
+This competitive market challenge will potentially be offset by the expected growth in the service area.
 The Hospital will still be faced with the challenge of providing quality services in an increasingly competitive environment, while at the same time managing costs.
-The Hospital will be affected by the increases in labor costs due to the competition for health care workers.
-The Hospital is also affected by the uncertainty of federal healthcare reform, especially with the new federal administration in Washington, D.C.
+The Hospital will be affected by the increases in labor costs due to the competition for healthcare workers.
+The Hospital is also affected by the uncertainty of federal healthcare reform.